 The Roman emperor Constantine, who was not yet an emperor, marched towards the battle of Milvian Bridge just outside of Rome in 312 AD.
 Constantine did so to wage war with his rival Maxentius.
-After arrived, Constantine had a dream or a vision, it’s not clear which as different accounts retell this story different, but in this mirage Constantine stated that he seen a cross in the sky and that he was told “convert to Christianity and display the Christian cross on your military shields.
-If you ob...
+After having arrived, Constantine had a dream or a vision, it’s not clear which as different accounts retell this story different, but in this mirage Constantine stated that he seen a cross in the sky and that he was told “convert to Christianity and display the Christian cross on your military shields.
+If...

 Subscribe now for just $9.99 per month and gain access to over 1,250,000 (1.25 million) words worth of educational material pertaining to a wide array of subjects and interests